-On the one side, for the a noble artificers of war ", this motto: True love and doughty service; on the other, for the men of the Gown, this phrase to characterize their attitude: Business first of all.
+On the one side, for the " noble artificers of war ", this motto: True love and doughty service; on the other, for the men of the Gown, this phrase to characterize their attitude: Business first of all.
 Each must play his own part.
-Grear punished his soldiers simply by addressing them as citizens.
+Caesar punished his soldiers simply by addressing them as citizens.

-to tell his love to Renée de Rioux (the Fair Lady of Châteauneuf), and this traffic in gallantry brought the poet in thirty thousand livres a year.
+to tell his love to Renée de Rioux (the Fair Lady of Châteauneuf), and this traffic ingallantry brought the poet in thirty thousand livres a year. "

-Tallemant des Réaux says of M. de Montmoreney: " He was brave, rich, gallant and generous, danced well, rode well, and had always in his pay men of letters, who made verses for him. " - Tallemant des Réaux, H.

-A very aucient popular song reveals the fact that, feeling themselves sufficiently guarded by the Sword, the real article that is, - protectress of law and commerce, - the bourgeois levies, on duty or manning the walls, used regularly to quit their posts, " to go lovemaking or to their beds ".
-(4)
+Tallemant des Réaux says of M. de Montmorency : " He was brave, rich, gallant and generous, danced well, rode well, and had always in his pay men of letters, who made verses for him. " - TALLEMANT DES RÉAUX, IL A very ancient popular song reveals the fact that, feeling themselves sufficiently guarded by the Sword, the real article that is, - protectress of law and commerce, - the bourgeois levies, on duty or manning the walls, used regularly to quit their posts, " to go lovemaking or to their beds ".
+(1)

-At this, as at all other periods, we see nothing was easier than to be brave, nay! even reckless, - using other people's courage!
+At this, as at all other periods, we see nothing was easier than to be brave, nay ! even reckless, - using other people's courage!
 I forget who it was said, " They are always the same sort of folk who get themselves killed. "